kubo-azu/Click-qPCR/README.md

 ## Overview

-Click-qPCR is a user-friendly Shiny web application designed for the straightforward analysis of quantitative PCR (qPCR) data.
+Click-qPCR is a user-friendly Shiny web application designed for the straightforward analysis of real-time quantitative PCR (qPCR) data.

 **This tool is readily accessible via a web browser at [https://kubo-azu.shinyapps.io/Click-qPCR/](https://kubo-azu.shinyapps.io/Click-qPCR/), requiring no local installation for end-users.**